 How much does a Aerial Lineman make?

 Aerial linemen play a crucial role in keeping our communities powered.
-They work on power lines, ensuring that electricity reaches homes and businesses.
-This job can be demanding, but it also offers a rewarding salary.
-The average yearly salary for an aerial lineman is around $64,655.
-This means that, on average, linemen earn a good living for their hard work.
+They work on power lines, ensuring electricity reaches homes and businesses.
+The average yearly salary for an aerial lineman is around $65,925.
+This job offers a good income and the chance to make a real difference.

 What are the highest paying cities for a Aerial Lineman?